shamkuwaraditi-dot/ai-chatbot-python/README.md

-# ai-chatbot-python
+A simple chatbot project in python

-A simple chatbot project in python ## Example Output
+## Example Output
 You: hi
 Bot: Hello!

 You: how are you
 Bot: I'm doing great!

 You: bye
 Bot: Goodbye!